PhilReedData/TEFCluster/README.md

 # Investigating further text analysis techniques with TEF2 statements
-Exploring the Teaching Excellence Framework (TEF) 2017 submissions using clustering and related techniques to make suggestions for future analysis.
+Exploring the Teaching Excellence Framework (TEF) 2017 submissions using topic modelling and related techniques to make suggestions for future analysis.
-Work by Phil Reed for PGCert assignment 2019-20.
+Work for PGCert assignment 2019-20.

 ### Contents
 - [Introduction](#introduction)